falkirks/BuyCraft/README.md

 BuyCraft (port for PocketMine-MP)
 ===========
 This port includes all the functionality from BuyCraft for bukkit (excluding signs and GUI).
 The /buy command is not currently implemented but will be finished at a later date.
-Also, commands that require inventory space won't execute.
-This will be added soon.

 ###BuyCraft TOS Compliance